ganelson/inform/resources/Documentation/Writing with Inform.md

 Unicode characters can be named (or numbered) directly in text.
 For example:

-	"[unicode 321]odz Churchyard"
+	"[unicode U+0141]odz Churchyard"

+produces a Polish slashed L, that is, prints as ``Łodz Churchyard``.
+The notation `unicode U+0141` uses hexadecimal digits, and actually refers to the character whose number is 321, because 321 in base 16 is 141.
+(Inform would also have accepted `unicode 321` in decimal, but it's far more usual for Unicode to be quoted in hexadecimal.)

-produces a Polish slashed L. Characters can also be named as well as numbered:
+Characters can also be named as well as numbered:

 	"[unicode Latin capital letter L with stroke]odz Churchyard"

 The Unicode standard assigns character numbers to essentially every marking used in text from any human language: its full range is enormous.
-(Note that Inform writes these numbers in decimal: many reference charts show them in hexadecimal, or base 16, which can cause confusion.)

 This means, for instance, that we can write text such as: